 Once a loan is past due 90 days, it is the policy of the Company to end the accrual of interest income on the loan and write off any interest income that had been accrued.
 Payments received for loans on a non-accrual status are recognized on a cash basis.
-Interest income recognized from any payments received for loans on a non-accrual status was immaterial.
-Accrual of interest resumes if a loan is brought current.
-Interest not accrued on these loans totals approximately \$180,000 and \$204,000 as of June 30, 2018 and December 31, 2017, respectively.
+Interest income recognized from any payments received for loans on a non-accrual status are recognized is brought current.
+Interest not accrued on these loans totals approximately \$200,000 and \$204,000 as of September 30, 2018 and December 31, 2017, respectively.